MahMoudMostaAfa/Fast-react-Pizza/README.md

 # Fast React Pizza
 Welcome to the Fast React Pizza project!
 This is a React-based web application for a fictional pizza ordering service.
-The project demonstrates advanced usage of React Router, state management with Redux, and styling with Tailwind CSS.
+The project demonstrates advanced usage of React Router, state management with Modern Redux Tookit, and styling with Tailwind CSS.
 # Features
 - Order Management: order pizzas and edit it.
 - Responsive Design: Fully responsive design using Tailwind CSS.